-The International OCD Foundation's staff is a group of dedicated and hardworking individuals all working to provide life-changing programs and create a community of support, with the goal of allowing everyone affected by OCD and related disorders to live full lives.
+The International OCD Foundation's staff is a group of dedicated and hardworking individuals all working to provide life-changing programs and create a community of support, with the goal of ensuring that no one affected by OCD and related disorders suffers alone.

 Stephanie Cogen, MPH, MSW

 As the Program Director, Stephanie develops new programs for the entire IOCDF community, maintains the quality of the IOCDF’s current programming, and oversees all educational content on our various websites and print materials.
-She co-chairs the IOCDF’s Diversity Council, oversees the IOCDF's Advocacy Program with Will Sutton, and advocates for the OCD community as the IOCDF’s representative to the Mental Health Liaison Group.
 Stephanie has worked for the IOCDF since 2013 and is passionate about public mental health.
 She has a Masters of Public Health (MPH) and a Masters of Social Work (MSW), and is a member of the American Public Health Association’s Mental Health and Public Health Social Work sections. ¡Ella habla español!

 Fran joined the IOCDF in 2010.
 Fran is a Boston native who calls Jamaica Plain home.
-Along with Tiia Groden he oversees the IOCDF's Communications Department.
+He oversees the IOCDF's Communications Department.
 Fran manages all in-house graphic design, web development, and IT.
 In his spare time Fran is very involved in the local soccer community.
-He is a founding member and current president of The American Outlaws Boston Chapter.
+He is a founding member and former president of The American Outlaws Boston Chapter.
 He also serves on the board for AO Impact and the leadership council for Boston Scores.

 Tiia Groden, MA

-Tiia Groden leads the Communications Department with Fran Harrington, working to create a community of support among those affected by OCD and related disorders.
-She also oversees the 1 Million Steps 4 OCD Walk and Affiliate Program at the Foundation, and works operationally with the Development Department to expand and grown fundraising initiatives and the Programs Department with the execution of events, including the Annual OCD Conference.
-She joined the Foundation in 2014 after completing her Master's degree in Psychology at Boston University, where she studied executive functioning in early child development, and before that Human Development at Boston College for undergrad.
-She is a native Rhode Islander currently living in Somerville, MA and enjoys singing every chance she gets.
+Tiia Groden works interdepartmentally to ensure the IOCDF is working efficiently and effectively to create a community of support among those affected by OCD and related disorders.
+She oversees the One Million Steps for OCD Walk and works operationally with the Development Dept to expand and grow fundraising initiatives and the Events Dept with the execution of events, including the Annual OCD Conference and the Online Conference Series.
+She joined the Foundation in 2014 after completing her Master's degree in Psychology at Boston University and before that Human Development at Boston College for undergrad.
+She is a native Rhode Islander currently living in Somerville, MA.

 Kristen originally joined the IOCDF in May 2018.
 She oversees all fundraising activities and philanthropy including donor relations, direct mail appeals, grant writing, sponsorships, and corporate relations.
 With previous experience at suicide prevention and reproductive health nonprofits, she has a passion for these issues and enjoys volunteering.